cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 - Will be compatible with all systems or devices;

-- Will be accurate, complete, reliable, current, or virus-free;
+- Will be accurate, complete, reliable, current, or virus-free.

 ## User Responsibilities and Prohibited Actions